Dec 21, 2020

 The use of the digital certificate is simple and agile, giving through the use of the given file and key for qualified electronic signatures, and video identification process and signature for advanced electronic signature.

-Get an in-depth look at VideoID, eID’s standard video identification solution, integrated with SignatureID.
+Get an in-depth look at VideoID, Electronic IDentification’s standard video identification solution, integrated with SignatureID.